fengkx/NodeRSSBot/README.md

 # Support version

-RSS is parsered using [rss-parser](https://www.npmjs.com/package/rss-parser)
+Rss is parsered using [rss-parser](https://www.npmjs.com/package/rss-parser)

 # Usage

 ```
 /rss       - show subscriptions，add raw to show links
-/sub       - subscribe a RSS: /sub http://example.com/feed.xml automatically detecting RSS feed is supported
+/sub       - subscribe a Rss: /sub http://example.com/feed.xml automatically detecting Rss feed is supported
-/unsub     - unsubscribe a RSS: /unsub http://example.com/feed.xml or by keyboard
+/unsub     - unsubscribe a Rss: /unsub http://example.com/feed.xml or by keyboard
-/unsubthis - reply a message from a RSS feed to unsubscribe it
+/unsubthis - reply a message from a Rss feed to unsubscribe it
 /allunsub  - unsubscribe all feeds
 /export    - export subscriptions to opml file
 /viewall   - view all subscriptions and number of subscribers need to enable in settings